-a) Sale of power
+Sale of Power

-Income from supply of power is recognised over time on the supply of units generated from plant to the grid as per terms of the Power Purchase Agreement (PPA) entered into with the customers.
+Income from supply of power is recognised over time on the supply of units generated from plant to the grid as per terms of the Power Purchase Agreement ("PPA") entered into with the customers.

 The Company considers whether there are other promises in the contract that are separate performance obligations to which a portion of the transaction price needs to be allocated.
-In determining the transaction price for the sale of power, the Company considers the effects of variable consideration and existence of a significant financing component.
-There is only one performance obligation in the arrangement and therefore, allocation of transaction price is not required.
+In determining the transaction price for the sale of power, the Company considers the effects of variable consideration and consideration payable to the customer (if any).